 Besides its convenience, Apple Pay is also secure.
 While purchasing within apps and on the web in Safari actual card numbers of end-users aren’t stored on devices or on Apple servers.
 The merchant only receives information like name, email address, billing, and shipping addresses that end-users authorize to share to fulfill their orders.

-In this post from the mobile development series we are going to show you how to integrate Apple Pay into your application or website.
+In this post from the mobile development we are going to show you how to integrate Apple Pay into your application or website.

 Make sure that Apple Pay is available in your country and find a payment provider that supports Apple Pay in your region.